That’s right. Bright & Sunny is self-carbonated through fermentation. Aside from the health benefits, it tastes delicious!

 Fermentation is a traditional method of preserving foods.
 During the fermentation process, microorganisms such as bacteria, yeast, or fungi convert sugars and starches into alcohol or acids.
 This transformation enhances the beneficial bacteria in food.
 These beneficial bacteria, or probiotics, are thought to improve digestive health by assisting with digestion and absorption of nutrients.
 Eating unpasteurized, probiotic-rich food and drink is thought to help bring the digestive system into balance and to support the immune system.

-Sugar is an important ingredient in our ginger beer – it’s what the microorganisms eat!
+Organic sugar is an important ingredient in our ginger beer – it’s what the microorganisms eat!
 They transform this food source into lactic acid and carbon dioxide, and make the ginger beer nice and bubbly.
-So the sugar that remains is minimal – we think you’ll find our ginger beer is on the dry side, and not too sweet.
-However, if you are avoiding sugar, ginger beer may not fit your diet.
+Alcohol is also a byproduct of the fermentation process.
+In order to keep our alcohol level less than 1%, we add as little sugar as possible.
+We start out with 9 grams of sugar per 5-oz. serving and the sugar content decreases with time as the beneficial bacteria consume the sugar.
+We think you’ll find our ginger beer is on the dry side, and not too sweet.
+Tastes vary and you may find it not sweet enough - in that case, add a bit of simple syrup or juice.
+However, if you are avoiding sugar, our ginger beer may not fit your diet.

 Bright & Sunny Ginger Beer is a fresh product.
 It needs to be refrigerated or kept on ice to avoid pressure building up in the bottle.
-If you don’t plan to drink your ginger beer right away, be sure to open the bottle to release the pressure every few days or so.
-Consume your ginger beer within 2 weeks.
-If it lasts that long we’ll be impressed at your willpower.
+If you don’t plan to drink your ginger beer right away, be sure to keep it cold.
+Consume your ginger beer by the "best by" date on the label.
+If your bottle lasts that long, we will be impressed at your willpower.

 The sediment that collects at the bottom of the bottle is cast off yeast from the fermentation process, and finer ginger particles.
 It is harmless to drink – you can either gently tip the bottle to disperse the sediment, or just leave it be.